Georgian–Ossetian conflict: Late years of the Soviet Union

 in December of the same year.
-On 11 December 1990, the Georgian Parliament passed a bill that effectively abolished South Ossetia's autonomous status.
+On 11 December 1990, the Georgian Parliament passed a bill that effectively abolished South Ossetia's autonomous status to prevent separatism.
 Russia intervened and a state of emergency was declared in South Ossetia.

 On 4 May 1991, the South Ossetian Parliament declared its intention to separate from Georgia and to unite with North Ossetia, which was located within the borders of the Russian Federation.

 Post-Soviet timeline

 1991–1992 South Ossetia War

-Amidst rising ethnic tensions, war broke out when Georgian forces entered the capital of South Ossetia, Tskhinvali.
+Amidst rising ethnic tensions, war broke out when Georgian police forces and paramilitary organizations entered the capital of South Ossetia, Tskhinvali, to restore order.
 More than 2,000 people are believed to have been killed in the war.
 The separatists were helped by former Soviet military units, who by now had come under Russian command.
 Approximately 100,000 Ossetians fled Georgia proper and South Ossetia, while 23,000 Georgians left South Ossetia.
 A ceasefire agreement (the Sochi Agreement) was reached on 24 June 1992.
 While it ended the war, it did not deal with the status of South Ossetia.
 A Joint Control Commission for Georgian–Ossetian Conflict Resolution and peacekeeping force, composed of Russian, Georgian and Ossetian troops, was set up.
 The Ossetian de facto government controlled the region independently from Tbilisi.
 The JPKF's activities were mainly concentrated in the Conflict Zone, which included an area within a 15 km radius from Tskhinvali.

+Although the Ossetians in Georgia did not have any separatist sentiments, they also suffered quite a lot in the conflict.
+According to the Organization for Security and Co-operation in Europe, Georgian forces carried out raids on Ossetian villages in Georgia and forced most of the Ossetians to flee to North Ossetia.

 The separatists retained control over the districts of Tskhinvali, Java, Znauri and parts of Akhalgori.
 The Tbilisi central government controlled the rest of Akhalgori and the Georgian villages in the Tskhinvali district.